-4 class and 2 lab hrs/wk, 5 cr.
 Covers EMT-Intermediate emergency medical procedures.
 Introduces the roles and responsibilities of the technician, emergency pharmacology, venous access and medication administration, electrocardiogram (EKG) monitoring and management of dysrhythmias, airway management and ventilation, and advanced airway techniques.
-Includes medical patient assessment and management; trauma assessment and management; and special considerations such as pediatrics, geriatric, and environmental emergencies.
+Includes medical patient assessment and management; trauma assessment and management; and special considerations, such as pediatrics, geriatric, and environmental emergencies.
 Emphasizes clinical decision making.
 Covers procedures related to airway, oxygen, ventilation, shock, intravenous, intraosseous, and EKG monitoring, defibrillation, pharmacology, and field protocols in the laboratory component.
 The clinical experience requires the student to observe patient assessment and evaluation in either an emergency department or an urgent care clinic.
 Students successfully completing this course will be recommended to the Department of Health Services/ Emergency Medical Services (DHS-EMS) for the certification process.
 Failure of this course will require retaking the full EMT-Intermediate sequence.
-Prerequisite: Completion of placement testing with writing skills at WR049 or higher, reading at RD090 or higher, and math at MTH020 or higher.
+Prerequisite: completion of placement testing with writing skills at WR049 or higher, reading at RD090 or higher, and math at MTH020 or higher.
 Entry at these levels ensures that students will have an increased chance of passing the course, as well as certification exams.
-Must meet standards as set by the Oregon State EMS Office for certification, which includes health, driving, immunization, and criminal record check.
 Must meet standards as set by the Oregon State EMS Office for certification, which includes health, driving, immunization, and criminal record check.
 Current Oregon EMT-Basic certification, letter of endorsement from medical advisor, verification of EMT-Basic skills, and 80% or better on pre-test.
 Offered as needed.